Llama Models Prompt Guide

 Example:

-Example: Run LLaMA 5 times on a reasoning task, pick the most common answer.
+Run Llama 5 times on this reasoning task.
+Choose the most common answer.

 You are a project manager.